 Options for Supports

 Pretty much anything that will provide the work with support and a way to attach hanging hardware to the back will work.
-I glue my work to Ampersand Gessobord, but you could glue your watercolor to primed (and painted, if you like) canvas, Gatorboard, foamcore, hardwood painting panels, hardboard, MDF.
+I glue my work to Ampersand Gessobord (like this), but you could glue your watercolor to primed (and painted, if you like) canvas, Gatorboard, foamcore, hardwood painting panels, hardboard, MDF.

 You can tear your paper so that it is somewhat smaller than the support and mount it so that the board or canvas extends beyond the paper.
 (Recommended method for mounting on canvas, because it’s tough to trim the edges cleanly to the exactly match the edge of a wrapped canvas.)